-For the past week, Beg to Differ has been collecting and commenting on the great Spotlight Pitches you’ve submitted – so thanks, and please keep them coming!
+For the past week, order Beg to Differ has been collecting and commenting on the great Spotlight Pitches you’ve submitted – so thanks, cure and please keep them coming!
 And so far, even though the pitches ranged from Big Oil to bicycles for Africa, from electricity to social work, we’ve started to see a few common problems.
 So we’ll deal with a few of them over a couple of posts.
 Today: the temptation to be all things to all people.

 Pick a section, any section

 One of the awkward parts of finding yourself in a spotlight moment is not deciding what to say: it’s deciding what to leave out.

 But listen up Jack: nobody’s goes looking for “all trades”, and nobody ever pays for flexibility – not even your employer.
 People give money to other people to solve a problem.